 How to Obtain Volunteer Permits

 Documented campus volunteers are eligible for free non-reserved parking for the duration of their appointment.
-To obtain parking permits, volunteers must be documented through either Human Services of Faculty Affairs.
+To obtain parking permits, volunteers must be documented through either Human Resources or Faculty Affairs.
 The volunteer must present their completed application at the Seawolf Service Center to receive a parking pass.
-Campus volunteers who are also faculty, staff or students of the University are not eligible for volunteer parking.
+Campus volunteers who are also faculty, staff, or students of the University are not eligible for volunteer parking.

 How to Obtain Retiree Staff Permits